DevToolKits.app

 The Benefits of Visualization

-Displaying your workflow as a graphical diagram (DAG: Directed Acyclic Graph) provides several key advantages:
+By displaying a workflow as a graphical diagram (DAG: Directed Acyclic Graph), you gain the following benefits:

 Mermaid.js is an open-source library that generates diagrams from text.
-GitHub natively supports Mermaid, allowing you to render diagrams directly within Markdown.
+GitHub itself supports Mermaid, allowing diagrams to be rendered within Markdown.

 graph TD